seng438-winter-2024/seng438-a4-zhifanl/seng438-a4-team_number.md

 ## Advantages and Disadvantages of Mutation Testing

+Mutation testing offers a powerful method for improving the quality and effectiveness of test suites in identifying errors.
+However, its practical application requires careful consideration of its potential drawbacks, including time, computational resources, and the handling of equivalent mutants.
+By addressing these challenges, development teams can leverage mutation testing to significantly enhance their software testing processes.

 | Aspect                 | Advantages                                                                                     | Disadvantages                                                                                  |
 |------------------------|------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------|
 | **Automation**         | Mutation testing is automated, reducing the need for manual intervention.                      | The process can be time-intensive, potentially slowing down the development process.           |